ranmeizi/2048-NN/README.md

 A much smaller model trained without using any human made features and heuristics reaches 47% of success rate, can be found at http://github.ocm/tjwei/rl/

-The `animationDelay` is set to 30.
-You can make it run much faster with a smaller delay.
+The `animationDelay` is set to 10.
+You can make it run faster or slower with a different delay time.